The Cost of Travel in Mexico: A 2023 Budget Breakdown

 The Cost of Accommodation in Mexico

-The first option you have are hostels.
-Mexico has hostels in most major city and towns across the country, and they’re one of your best options for saving money while still making friends.
+As in many parts of the world, hostels are one of the best low-cost accommodation options.
+Mexico has hostels in most major city and towns across the country, and they’re one of the best ways of saving money while still making friends.
 I always recommend staying in hostels if you’re going to be travelling alone!

-Hostels in Mexico are similarly priced to the rest of Central America, so you can get by on not very much at all.
-You can expect to spend around $10-15 a night for a dorm bed, and $30 for a private room, so if you’re travelling as part of a couple, you may find you end up spending similar amounts for a private room, as opposed to going with two beds in a dorm.
+Hostels in Mexico are similarly priced to those in Central America, so you can get by on not very much at all.
+You can expect to spend around $15-25 a night for a dorm bed in a well-rated hostel, or around $60 for a private room.
+If you’re travelling as part of a couple, you may find you end up spending a similar amount for a private room versus just getting two beds in a dorm.

-Airbnb is another option that you’re going to want to keep in mind, as staying in a private room (rather than renting out the entire apartment) with a local can often work out to be more affordable as spending a night in a hostel, especially if you’re a couple.
-Head on over to the Airbnb website and you’ll find accommodation for as little as $20 a night.
+Airbnb is another option worth keeping in mind, as staying in a private room (not renting out the entire apartment!) with a local can often work out to be more affordable than spending a night in a hostel, especially if you’re a couple.
+Head on over to the Airbnb website and it’s not hard to find accommodation for $30 a night.
 You’ll be more comfortable than you would be in a hostel, receive faster internet, and will get to hang out with the locals, which is what travel’s all about!

 If you’re on a really tight budget, there are options in Mexico that mean getting to explore the country for free.
 Couchsurfing has been a budget travel staple for over a decade now, and there are hundreds of thousands of hosts across the country.
 You’ll be able to stay for free with a local and gain an insight into life in Mexico that’s tough to experience when staying with other travellers in hostels.